Pedro María de Anaya: Second presidency

 Upon assuming the presidency for the second time, he proclaimed his support for the federal system and his hope that it was the only one fit to deal with such a perilous situation, and that to innovate with political systems at the time would be to turn over Mexico to its enemies.
 He assured that the security of people and property would be sacrosanct.
-He had to take military precautions because of a rumor that American troops under Scott would continue their march towards San Luis Potosi.
-Congress meanwhile proclaimed that nobody under any public post could appropriate private property, the free cultivation of tobacco was permitted, it attempted to dissolve the general-commandancies, and Aguascalientes was designated as new seat of government in case the Americans took Queretaro.
+He had to take military precautions because of a rumor that American troops under Scott would continue their march towards San Luis Potosí.
+Congress meanwhile proclaimed that nobody under any public post could appropriate private property, the free cultivation of tobacco was permitted, it attempted to dissolve the general-commandancies, and Aguascalientes was designated as new seat of government in case the Americans took Querétaro.
 There were a few deputies that did not wish to negotiate with the Americans if they wished to annex any territory, but a lack of quorum caused the sessions to end prematurely.
 The budget problems, the lack of arms, and loss of the capital proved to be far too demoralizing to continue the war effort.

-The legislature of the State of Mexico asked the government not to make a peace settlement before hearing the opinions of each state in the republic, and two commissioners were named by each state legislature, with the powers granted by each, to form a commission and decide the best course of action.
-The governor of San Luis Potosi, Ramon Adame, declared his support for the continuance of the war, and protested against any peace settlement.
+The Congress of the State of Mexico asked the government not to make a peace settlement before hearing the opinions of each state in the republic, and two commissioners were named by each state legislature, with the powers granted by each, to form a commission and decide the best course of action.
+The governor of San Luis Potosí, Ramón Adame, declared his support for the continuance of the war, and protested against any peace settlement.
 Guerilla warfare however threatened to afflict Mexicans themselves and President Anaya made a show of force with sixteen thousand troops at his command.
-Various governors ultimately did gather at Queretaro without being able to agree upon a course of action.
-The legislature of Chihuahua suggested that the United States take the sparsely populated northern areas, the home of many Indian tribes that were raiding Mexican settlements, and then help secure the frontier, fighting against the sale of plunder, and also help prevent the sale of arms to the Indians.
+Various governors ultimately did gather at Querétaro without being able to agree upon a course of action.
+The Congress of Chihuahua suggested that the United States take the sparsely populated northern areas, the home of many Indian tribes that were raiding Mexican settlements, and then help secure the frontier, fighting against the sale of plunder, and also help prevent the sale of arms to the Indians.

 The government of Anaya continued with financial difficulties, in large part because relinquishing the tobacco monopoly deprived the government of a large portion of revenue.
-In accordance with the decree that named Anaya interim president, his term was to cease on January 8, 1848.
+In accordance with the decree that named Anaya interim president, his term was to cease on 8 January 1848.
 He handed the government over at this point and took over the post of Minister of War, faithfully following the policies of President Peña y Peña.
 After the treaty of Guadalupe Hidalgo, the government returned to Mexico City.